kantisarah/kantisarah/README.md

 - 👋 Hi, I’m @kantisarah
-- 👀 I’m interested in web design and development .
+- 👀 I’m a front end web developer .
-- 🌱 I’m currently learning Java script
+- 🌱 I’m currently working on with html css and Java script
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can rich me via my email kantisarah@gmail.com